University of Technology Sydney

 3. Identify, select and specify a range of Interior Architecture technologies including lighting, joinery, wall, floor and ceiling finishes

-5. Analyse and evaluate the relationship between statutory controls and their impact on architectural design and formal outcomes
+5. Analyse and evaluate the relationship between controls and their impact on architectural design and formal outcomes

 Course intended learning outcomes (CILOs)